 13% of businesses say the biggest barrier is a lack of proven results around alternative fuels

 69% would consider switching in the next 12 months

 Adoption is growing as knowledge and supply increases.
 With further education, alternative fuels will become more prevalent.
 And as more use-cases come to market together we’ll build a more convincing case for a ‘liquid fuels’ future.

-Numerous companies have already turned to alternative fuels like Shell GTL Fuel to reduce levels of harmful emissions and minimise their impact on the environment.
+Numerous companies have already turned to alternative fuels like GTL Fuel to reduce levels of harmful emissions and minimise their impact on the environment.
 These include Morgan Sindall, Jackson Civil Engineering and J Murphy and Sons.

 Interested in alternative fuels?